Alamo Colleges District: Colleges in the district

 All of the colleges are within San Antonio city limits except Northeast Lakeview, which is within the town limits of Universal City and Live Oak, just to the northeast of the City of San Antonio.
 The Alamo Colleges District Main Office is located at 2222 N. Alamo St. and was previously located in multiple offices throughout the city and in a portion of Universal City.

 Education and programs

-The district serves about 100,000 students in academic and continuing-education programs, employs about 5,300 faculty and staff, and had a budget of $277 million for 2009.
-The value of its endowment on June 30, 2011, was $11.9 million.
+The district serves more than 100,000 students in academic and continuing-education programs and employs more than 6,000 faculty and staff.
+It had a budget of $503 million for the 2023 academic year.

-The district offers over 325 degree and certificate programs.
+The district offers over 300 degree and certificate programs.
 Most courses taken within the district are meant to apply to AA, AS, AAS, AAA, and AAT degrees, which help students apply for jobs or can be transferred to four-year institutions.

 Service area

 As defined by the Texas Legislature, the official service area of the Alamo Colleges District is: